swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

 ~~~
 {: .r}

-With the packages loaded, let's look at the structure of our original gapminder
+First, lets look at the structure of our original gapminder dataframe:
-dataframe:

 ~~~